Networking Virtual Cocktail - September 14th at 5.30 pm CEST

 A Global Pharmacovigilance Network: Opportunities and Challenges

-LS Academy is delighted to welcome you to the 2nd International Pharmacovigilance Day conference to be held on 13th & 14th May 2020 in Madrid, Spain.
+LS Academy is delighted to welcome you to the 2nd International Pharmacovigilance Day conference to be held on 15th September 2020 as a Virtual Conference.
 The pharmacovigilance world is undergoing a phase of rapid change with new technologies, dynamic regulations and increasing complexity in data sources.

-This one-and-a-half-day event will showcase renowned international speakers addressing hot topics in pharmacovigilance and highlighting the opportunities and challenges in managing them.
+This one day virtual event will showcase renowned international speakers addressing hot topics in pharmacovigilance and highlighting the opportunities and challenges in managing them.
 Among the main topics of the day:

 - Dynamic international PV legislation: what’s hot right now

 - Regulatory Authority viewpoint: the new inspection mood